 It started as a blogging platform and quickly became popular with with all types of websites.
 (People that have been using it long enough will remember when WordPress introduced the ability to use a static page as the homepage – this one feature was a game changer).

-1. Are You Willing to Learn The Tech Stuff?
+1. You Aren’t Willing to Learn the Tech Stuff

 - don’t really know anything about WordPress

 - have no desire to learn about it

 - have various volunteers working on the site

 - are shocked at how much it costs to pay someone to take care of it for them,

 - want to use it, more or less, to represent an offline business or organization, or